rclone/rclone/docs/content/docs.md

 This modifies the behavior of `--max-transfer` Defaults to `--cutoff-mode=hard`.

-Specifiying `--cutoff-mode=hard` will stop transferring immediately when Rclone reaches the limit.
+Specifying `--cutoff-mode=hard` will stop transferring immediately when Rclone reaches the limit.

-Specifiying `--cutoff-mode=soft` will stop starting new transfers when Rclone reaches the limit.
+Specifying `--cutoff-mode=soft` will stop starting new transfers when Rclone reaches the limit.

-Specifiying `--cutoff-mode=cautious` will try to prevent Rclone from reaching the limit.
+Specifying `--cutoff-mode=cautious` will try to prevent Rclone from reaching the limit.

 ### --modify-window=TIME ###